 Also please note that SQL Backup master compresses database files contained within this folder.
 If you find that the compression of large database files is creating too much local file system I/O, you may wish to consider mapping the temporary backup folder to another drive (e.g. a different local drive on a separate I/O channel, an external drive, a network drive, etc.).

-Important: We strongly recommend against the use of mapped network drive letters when assigning the temporary backup folder location (for security and portability reasons).
-Instead, please consider using UNC paths in the form of "\\server\share" (without the quotes).
+Important: We recommend against the use of mapped network drives when choosing a temporary backup folder.
+Instead, consider using UNC paths in the form of "\\server\share" (without the quotes).